-We do not share information about pupils with any third party without consent unless the law and our policies allow us to do so.
+We do not share information about parents with any third party without consent unless the law and our policies allow us to do so.

-Where it is legally required, or necessary (and it complies with data protection law) we may share personal information about pupils with:
+Where it is legally required, or necessary (and it complies with data protection law) we may share personal information about parents with:

-- Our Local Authority to meet our legal obligations to share certain information with it, such as safeguarding concerns and exclusions and to ensure that it can carry out its statutory duties. - Schools our pupils are moving to to help us support our pupils who are moving to another school by easing the transition process. - The Department for Education to meet our legal obligations to share certain information with it. - The pupil's family and representatives to provide regular reports on the pupil's progress and to ensure the pupil's safety whilst at school. - Educators and examining bodies to meet our legal obligations and allow the pupil to be entered for assessments. - Ofsted to meet our legal obligations. - Suppliers and service providers to enable them to provide the service we have contracted them for. - Survey and research organisations to help us fulfil our public task. - Health authorities to meet our legal obligation to keep our pupils safe. - Health and social welfare organisations to meet our legal obligation and to protect the pupils. - Professional advisers and consultants to help us fulfil our public task. - Charities and voluntary organisations to help us fulfil our public task and to protect the pupils. - Police forces, courts, tribunals to meet our legal obligations to share information with them.
+- Our local authority to meet our legal obligations to share certain information with it, such as safeguarding concerns and exclusions - The Department for Education to meet our legal obligations to share certain information with it. - Suppliers and service providers to enable them to provide the service we have contracted them for. - Survey and research organisations to help us fulfil our public task. - Health authorities to meet our legal obligation to keep our pupils safe. - Health and social welfare organisations to meet our legal obligation and to protect our pupils. - Charities and voluntary organisations to help us fulfil our public task and to protect the pupils. - Police forces, courts, tribunals to meet our legal obligations to share information with them.